hphelion/documentation/moonshot/install.md

 <!--
-Finally, if you do not intend to use the wizard-based Cloud OS for Moonshot installation process that's described in the Create a Cloud topic, and instead decide to apply and configure the install modules yourself (for **advanced** users only), see these topics:
+Finally, if you do not intend to use the wizard-based Cloud OS for Moonshot installation process that's described in the Manage Nodes and Create a Cloud topic, and instead decide to apply and configure the install modules yourself (for **advanced** users only), see these topics:

 * [Advanced Cloud Setup](/cloudos/moonshot/install/advanced-cloud-setup/)